lprina/Test_LuizPrina/README.md

 # Test_LuizPrina

-##Environment Setup
+**Steps for Setup**

-1 - Install Docker on your machine by following the steps on the links below:
+1 - Install Docker Desktop on your machine by following the steps on the links below:

 Windows: https://docs.docker.com/desktop/windows/install/

 Mac: https://docs.docker.com/desktop/mac/install/

+2 - Enable Kubernetes :

+Docker Desktop includes a standalone Kubernetes server that runs on your local machine.
+Right before you enable it, you need to increase the resources a little bit from the initial default configuration.